NBA Rumors: Warriors Could Trade Andrew Wiggins & 2020 First-Rounder In Offseason Deal, Per ‘Bleacher Report’

 — Ballislife.com (@Ballislife) February 9, 2020

 Based on their current win-loss record, the Warriors reportedly have a 52 percent chance of picking in the top four in this year’s draft.
-That, plus their recent transaction history, would be the main reason why it would be “logical” to trade Wiggins, with the first-round selection serving as a “sweetener,” Bleacher Report speculated.
-Also pointed out was the belief that Golden State doesn’t have much interest in a number of leading draft prospects, including Memphis Tigers center James Wiseman and highly-touted guard LaMelo Ball of Australia’s Illawarra Hawks, per the San Francisco Chronicle.
+That, plus their recent transaction history, would be the main reason it would be “logical” to trade Wiggins, with the first-round selection serving as a “sweetener,” Bleacher Report speculated.
+Also pointed out was the belief that Golden State doesn’t have much interest in a number of leading draft prospects, including Memphis Tigers center James Wiseman and highly touted guard LaMelo Ball of Australia’s Illawarra Hawks, per the San Francisco Chronicle.

 Despite stressing the likelihood of Wiggins heading elsewhere in the 2020 offseason, the new report did not mention any specific trade targets whom the Warriors could pursue.